Skip to main content

 I use an applicant tracking system (ATS) called Zoho Recruit to post jobs, get applications, and store potential candidates’ data.

-There’s also a variety of recruiting CRMs and candidate database software out there that provide a similar service and will help you out with your recruitment marketing.
+There’s also a variety of recruiting CRMs and candidate database software and event recruitment marketing platforms out there that provide a similar service and will help you out with your recruitment marketing.

 Step two: Collecting candidate data